CESNET/eduroam-icinga/doc/director_config.md

 There is currently no way that this configuration can be exported or imported, so this has to be done manually in the director.

-Some of the commands will show that they are not used when viewed in icingaweb2.
+Some of the commands will show that they are not used when viewed in Icinga Web 2.
-This is because they are used in icinga2 configuration.
+This is because they are used in Icinga 2 configuration.
 Director has no way of knowing this.

 All the used commands are defined below.